Canada Population Pyramid (2025)

 What are the economic implications of Canada's demographics?

 Canada's demographic profile creates notable economic challenges through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 64.8% of the population in working ages, the country has moderate workforce capacity requiring productivity enhancements.
 The dependency ratio of 54.4 means each working person supports 0.5 dependents, requiring substantial resources for dependent care.
-Smaller youth cohorts allow focus on education quality and skill development.
 Significant elderly populations increase healthcare and pension costs while reducing labor force participation.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Canada.

 economic